Niko-webDev/fixed-avatars/readme.txt

 == Description ==

 This bare bone plugin disables gravatar.com and allows you to host locally your own default avatar and let users pick their profile picture among a defined set of images.
-It works with Buddypress version 10.2.0, with an ajax function to let members change their avatar from the front-end
+BuddyPress (up to version 10.2.0) and Directorist (up to version 7.2.2) registered members can change change their avatars from the frontend.

 == Image Files Locations ==

-The default avatar must be uploaded to the "base" sub-directory.
+The default avatar must be uploaded to the "assets/images/default" sub-directory.
 The first file in alphabetical order will be used as default.
-The avatars to choose from must be uploaded to the "selection" sub-directory.
+The avatars to choose from must be uploaded to the "assets/images/default" sub-directory.

 == Avatar Names ==